teambit/docs/docs/best-practices.md

 Here are some ideas on how to deal with this situation:

-### Share presentational component only
+### UI component only

 In most cases, the data structure is unique per project.
-A typical pattern for this is to split the components into presentational and container components, sometimes also called smart and dumb components.
-The container (smart) components are wrapping the presentational (dumb) components, that are only responsible for the layout on the page.
+A typical pattern for this is to split the components into the UI  (presentational or "dumb") component and data (container or "smart") component.
+The data components are wrapping the UI components, that are only responsible for the display on the page.
-Presentational components are easy to share, as they have explicit APIs of the data they should receive from the container API.
-The container components are local to each project.
+UI components are easy to share, as they have explicit APIs of the data they should receive from the data API.
+The data components are local to each project.

-### Share component with state
+### Encapsulate state inside the component

 You may want to share a component that includes both state and presentational layer.
 In this case, expand the APIs of the components to include state actions, getters, and subscriptions that are relevant to the component.
 As an example, a user component may include a top bar visual component calling the login/logout action and exposing an isLoggedIn getter or subscription.

 ## Use Component Environments